Blood Freak: Plot

-While riding down the highway on his motorbike, Vietnam veteran Herschell helps a young religious girl called Angel, whose car has broken down.
+While riding down the Florida highway on his motorbike, Vietnam veteran Herschell helps a young religious girl called Angel, whose car has broken down.
 She takes Herschell back to her home, where her sister, Anne and many local friends of hers are smoking pot.
 Herschell refuses to smoke any, as Angel had warned him about them; however, Anne continues attempting to seduce him.
 Angel decides that Herschell should stay with them until he gets back on his feet in life.
 Whilst cleaning the girls' pool, Anne encourages Herschell to smoke a joint; he does, and finds himself addicted.

 Herschell gets a job at a local turkey farm, where he meets two scientists who are experimenting by testing certain chemicals on turkey meat.
 Herschell agrees to participate in a test by eating some of the turkey meat; to convince him to agree, the scientists bribe him with more marijuana.
 After eating the whole turkey, he passes out on the farm.
 He suffers a seizure, and the two scientists later find him, and, worried about being investigated about the possible death of Herschell, they dump his body in the woodlands.
 But Herschell is not dead—he wakes up to find he has a giant turkey's head in place of his own head.
 He is also still addicted to drugs, but, instead of smoking marijuana, he now craves the blood of other addicts.

 He comes to Anne for help, and at first she agrees.
 However, after Herschell kills three people to appease his habit, Anne finally appeals to two friends to stop Herschell by beheading him with a machete.
 Just as the turkey-headed Herschell is killed, the action jumps back to Herschell again waking up in the woods—the entire sequence in which Herschell has a turkey head was only a hallucination.
 He is discovered by the owner of the turkey farm, who contacts Angel at the rehab center where she volunteers.
 Angel comes to collect Herschell and, after urging him to pray to God for assistance, takes him to the center to recover from his addiction.
 At the film's end, Herschell is reunited with a joyous Anne.

 Throughout the film, director Brad Grinter periodically appears to offer his commentary on the action.